MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-without-kernel-mode-crash.md

 ## Calculation

 1. The measure aggregates telemetry from a 14-day sliding window into a **percentage of machines that haven’t experienced a KMC.**
-2. *Non Crashing Machines = Count(devices that have installed the flighted driver without a KMC)*
+2. *Non Crashing Machines = Count(devices that have installed the driver without a KMC)*
 3. *Total Machines = Count(devices that successfully installed the driver)*

 ### Final calculation